The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Distribution of the Horton--Strahler number of Galton--Watson trees

+Since their emergence in Zolotarev~\cite{zolotarev}, stable offspring distributions have appeared in numerous papers and proved to be of the utmost importance among all critical offspring distributions.
+This is due to their nice combinatorial properties~\cite{marchal}, their unique invariances by pruning~\cite{duquesne_winkel}, and their close links with universal scaling limits of random trees~\cite{levytree_DLG}. \end{remark}

-We end this section with a lemma that lists basic properties of $\psi$, that are useful to analyse (\ref{rec_tails_HS}). \begin{lemma} Let $\mu$ be a probability on $\mathbb N$ that satisfies (\ref{critimu}).
-Recall from (\ref{psi_def}) the definition of $\psi$.
-Then, the following holds true. \begin{compactenum}
+Motivated by Lemma~\ref{equHS}, we end this section with a lemma that lists basic properties of $\psi$, that are useful to analyse (\ref{rec_tails_HS}).
+Furthermore, we give the consequences for the functions $\Lambda$ and $\Upsilon$, which have been defined in (\ref{Ups}) in terms of $\psi$ as follows: